 Our headquarters are in Reading, and we have major offices in Carlisle, Exeter, Newcastle, Workington and York, and we employ around 2,300 staff.

 We’re responsible for:

-- export refunds, and import and export licences for the farming sector
+- providing import and export licenses for the agri-food sector,